 Dinner tonight is at our hotel on St. Martin’s.

 You can relax over breakfast this morning and enjoy your last few hours on St. Martin’s.
 A ferry will take us back to St. Mary’s, and then we’ll travel across the island to the small airport and our 30-minute flight to Newquay on the northern coast of mainland Cornwall.
 We’ll have a quick lunch today at one of the airport cafés.

-Our last-night base will change in 2020, when our groups will spend this night in the waterfront village and port of Fowey.
+We’ll spend our last night together in the waterfront village and port of Fowey.
 You’ll have time on your own to explore this quaint village and for some last shopping in Cornwall before our special farewell dinner.

 After breakfast at our hotel, it’s time to say goodbye.

-Most people will take a train back toward London, departing from the station at Truro in 2019 and from Par in 2020.
+Most people will take a train back toward London, departing from the nearby station at Par.
 (It’s also possible to fly from Newquay.)
 We’ll organize taxis to the train station based on departure schedules.